scop/bash-completion/README.md

    have to disable completion for that command in order to complete on the files that I need to?**

-A. No. Use `M-/` to (in the words of the bash man page) attempt file name completion on the text to the left of the cursor.
+A. No. If needed just once in a while, use `M-/` to (in the words of the bash man page) attempt file name completion on the text to the left of the cursor.
 This will circumvent any file type restrictions put in place by the bash completion code.
+If needed more regularly, see the next question:

 **Q. How can I override a completion shipped by bash-completion?**